kwindrem/SetupHelper/PackageDevelopmentGuidelines.md

 `removeService FooService`

-**logMessage** is a function that creates an entry in the SetupHelper log file: /var/log/PackageManager/current (the same file used by PackageManager.py).
+**logMessage** is a function that will log anything of interest.
+Messages are either sent to stdout or to the PackageManager log file: log file: /var/log/PackageManager/current.
 Logging is encouraged as it helps debug systems in the field (and while developing the package).
 Without the **auto** option on the call to the setup script, these messages are also output to the console.

+To conform to Victron guidelines, messages are sent to stdout in all but a few unavoidable situations: running the script in **auto** from the command line (discouraged) **reinstallMods** or **blindInstall** **blindUninstall**.

+When scripts are run from PackageManager, stdout is collected and forwarded to the log using python's logging.info () method.
+This way, a the informaiton is persistant for debugging.

+When scripts are run from the command line, any messages appear on the console but are **NOT logged**.

-`logMessage "this text will end up in the SetupHelper log"`
+`logMessage "this text will end up in the log"`

 **endScript** Function to finish up, prompt the user (if not reinstalling) and exit the script.
 (Details are described below.)